 Essentially, sellers.json is the next step after ads.txt to increase the transparency of the programmatic supply chain.

 Let’s picture a coin.
 For a long while, only one side of the coin was visible–the publishers’ side (ads.txt).
 Now, with sellers.json, you can see the other side as well—the sellers’ side (SSPs, intermediaries, and ad exchanges).

 The sellers.json file consists of the following fields:

 How Does Sellers.json Work?

-Sellers.json file works as an identification card of all legal entities participating in the programmatic auction, including publishers’ and intermediaries’ identities, their names, domain names, and seller IDs.
+The Sellers.json file works as an identification card for all legal entities participating in the programmatic auction, including publishers’ and intermediaries’ identities, their names, domain names, and seller IDs.

 What is a SupplyChain Object?